abhinaba-ghosh/protractor-react-selector/README.md

 )
 ```

 There is some application which displays react components asynchronously.
-The cypress-react-selector by-default assumes the react root element is set to 'root', if you have different root element, you need to pass that information to the react selector.
+The protractor-react-selector by-default assumes the react root element is set to 'root', if you have different root element, you need to pass that information to the react selector.

 ```ts
 // if your react root is set to different selector other than 'root'